Cheapest Way to Ship Perfume

 Important Considerations

 Perfume containing alcohol is classified as a hazardous material (flammable liquid, Class 3).
 USPS allows domestic ground shipping only.
 FedEx and UPS require ORM-D or Limited Quantity labeling for ground shipments.
 Air shipping is generally prohibited.
 International shipping of alcohol-based perfume via USPS is not allowed.
 Always verify current carrier regulations before shipping.
+Because every fragrance shipment is locked to ground service, your costs are especially exposed to the 2026 ground rate hikes, which makes a discounted label the most direct way to protect margin.

 Key Takeaways